 - Select user groups and associated locations.
 If a location has child locations, all the children are selected.
 Click Save.

 Locations are evaluated and applied to interfaces during the import process of a discovery scan.
-You can use location data in the following places in Discover:
+You can filter by location in the Interfaces > Locations chart.

 Create labels to group interfaces by various attributes, such as organization or team, manufacturer.
 You can also mark devices that are not managed by Tanium, including printers, IP phones, and networking devices such as routers and switches.

 You can define multiple labels for a single interface.
 Label information is stored with the inventory in Discover and is preserved from one scan to the next.

-- You can label interfaces in several of the Interfaces pages.
-Select the interfaces that you want to label and then click Label.
-Create a label or apply an existing label to the selected interfaces.
+- You can label interfaces in the Interfaces page.
+Select the interfaces that you want to label and then click Add Label.
+Apply an existing label to the selected interfaces.

 - To create a label from the Labels page, go to the Discover menu and click Labels, then click Create Label.